jacsaddict/GA-NumericalOptimization/README.md

 N for dimensions

-Design your own function you want to optimize in Fitness and add a minus.
+Design the function you want to optimize in Fitness and add a minus.